Deebo Samuel

-Tyshun Raequan "Deebo" Samuel Sr. (born January 15, 1996) is an American professional football wide receiver and kick returner for the Washington Commanders of the National Football League (NFL).
-He played college football for the South Carolina Gamecocks and was selected by the San Francisco 49ers in the second round of the 2019 NFL draft.
-Samuel received first-team All-Pro honors with the 49ers in 2021 and was traded to the Commanders in 2025.
-He is the only wide receiver in NFL history to have 20 receiving and 20 rushing touchdowns.
+Tyshun Raequan "Deebo" Samuel Sr. (born January 15, 1996) is an American professional football wide receiver for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the South Carolina Gamecocks, earning first-team All-American honors in 2018.
+Samuel was selected by the 49ers in the second round of the 2019 NFL draft.
+With San Francisco, Samuel received Pro Bowl and first-team All-Pro honors in 2021 after leading the league in average receiving yards.
+He was traded in 2025 to the Washington Commanders before rejoining the 49ers the following year.
+Samuel holds the NFL record for rushing touchdowns by a wide receiver and is the only wide receiver in league history to have at least 20 receiving and 20 rushing touchdowns.

 Early life

 Samuel played football at Chapman High School in Inman, South Carolina.
 As a senior, he led his team to the semifinals of the AAA playoffs.
 During his career, Samuel had 166 catches for 2,751 yards and 36 touchdowns; he rushed 133 times for 898 yards and 13 touchdowns.
 He finished with a school-record 53 career touchdowns, 94 tackles and 12 interceptions.
 He won the High School Sports Report Class AAA Offensive Player of the Year, and played in the Shrine Bowl of the Carolinas, a high-school all-star game with players from North and South Carolina.

-Coming out of high school, Samuel was rated as a three-star recruit by the 247 composite in the 2014 college football recruiting class.
-He committed to the University of South Carolina to play college football.
+Coming out of high school, Samuel was rated as a three-star recruit in the 2014 college football recruiting class.
+He committed to the University of South Carolina to play college football for the Gamecocks over offers from Appalachian State, Charlotte, East Carolina, Maryland, NC State, North Carolina, Old Dominion, and Vanderbilt.